-We’ve been there, standing in the grocery aisle, contemplating the alternatives.
+We've been there, standing in the grocery aisle, contemplating the alternatives (like whether to use sultanas-small, light golden dried grapes from Vitis vinifera-or a different dried fruit).

 But fret not, we've got your back!
 We've scoured the culinary realm, exploring the uncharted territories of citrus substitutes, and guess what?

-We found some game-changing swaps that’ll leave your taste buds dancing!
+We found some game-changing swaps that'll leave your palate dancing!

-Get ready for our top 5 grapefruit substitutes that’ll add a burst of flavor to your dishes, minus the panic of searching high and low for those elusive grapefruits.
+Get ready for our top 5 grapefruit substitutes that'll add great flavor to your dishes, minus the of searching high and low for those elusive grapefruits.

-So, let’s dive right into this delightful adventure together!
+So, let's dive right into this pleasant adventure together!
 Bam!

-Here are five delicious alternatives to sultanas that’ll add a burst of flavor to your baking:
+Here are five delicious alternatives to sultanas that'll add great flavor to your baking:

 1 - Raisins